Student Loan Debt by Income Level

 • Finally, 1% of adults age 60 or older owe student loan debt.

-• The average adult aged 24 and younger has a median annual income of $46,748, which is roughly in the 25th percentile.
+• The average adult aged 24 and younger has a median annual income of $38,168.

-• The average student loan borrower aged 35 to 49 years owes $9,162 or roughly 21% of their annual income.
+• The average student loan borrower over 30 owes $13,368 or roughly 20% of their annual income.

 Dependent vs. Independent Students & Loans